Grass cutting

 Why have the grass cuttings been left?

-Villages & Towns maintained by a Parish Council on our behalf
+Villages and towns maintained by a parish council on our behalf

 Motorways and Trunk Roads are cut by National Highways